raulodev/Forward-tweet-bot/README.md

 `API_KEY` , `API_SECRET_KEY` , `ACCESS_TOKEN` , `ACCESS_SECRET_TOKEN`

-`TWITTER_USERNAME` The twitter username of whom you wish to receive their posts
+`TWITTER_USERNAME` : the twitter username of whom you wish to receive their posts

 Request a [developer account]( https://developer.twitter.com/  ) on Twitter and get access token and API keys